unparagoned/njsTuya/README.md

 2. GET/SET commands for dps:

-Works in local mode only.
+dps is for local mode only, see below (2.b) for cloud options

 ```
 node njstuya.js -ip DEVICEIP -id DEVICEID -key DEVICEKEY -set GETCOMMAND